segmentio/segment-docs/src/connections/functions/insert-functions.md

 ## Save and deploy the destination insert function

-Once you finish building your insert function, click **Next: Configure and deploy** to name it, then click **Create function** to save it.
+Once you finish building your insert function, click **Next: Configure & Create** to name it, then click **Create Function** to save it.

 Once you do that, you'll see the insert function from the Functions page in your catalog.